jamesgopsill/mi_aiedam_model/README.md

-# Mode used for my paper "Optimal configurations of Minimally Intelligent additive manufacturing machines for Makerspace production environments"
+# Model used in my paper "Optimal configurations of Minimally Intelligent additive manufacturing machines for Makerspace production environments"

 Create a virtual environment.